2019 Balzekas Museum Tour to Lithuania

 You can still register for the 10-day Balzekas Museum of Lithuanian Culture tour to Lithuania, which departs on September 7th.
 Call the Museum at 773-582-6500 and ask for Barbara.
-The deadline is August 1st.
+Book today!

 The Museum organizes tours with assistance from Vytis Travel Agency (United States) and Lithuanian Tours (Lithuania).
 At this time, a trip from Chicago to Lithuania is being organized with a scheduled departure date of September 7th.